cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 graphs without needing to specify each?
-This is not currently possible in the [SPARQL 1.1 standard](https://www.w3.org/TR/sparql11-overview/) so this is where the situation become complicated and the solution depends on the Triplestore that the user chooses.
+This is not currently possible in the [SPARQL 1.1 standard](https://www.w3.org/TR/sparql11-overview/) so this is where the situation becomes complicated and the solution depends on the Triplestore that the user chooses.
 In Stardog there are two ways to do this.
 First there is a special graph named `<tag:stardog:api:context:all>`.
 This graph will automatically pull